python/cpython/Doc/library/logging.rst

 with the milliseconds tacked on at the end.

-The message format string uses ``%(<dictionary key>)s`` styled string substitution; the possible keys are documented in :ref:`formatter-objects`.
+The message format string uses ``%(<dictionary key>)s`` styled string substitution; the possible keys are documented in :ref:`formatter`.

 The following message format string will log the time in a human-readable format, the severity of the message, and the contents of the message, in that